masonharniess/Password-Folder-To-CSV-Converter/README.md

 This script converts a collection of .txt files to .csv format for use by Bitwarden password manager.

+The output .csv is conditioned as per the instructions given by [bitwarden.com](https://bitwarden.com/help/condition-bitwarden-import/).

 ## Formatting

 The script assumes the following about formatting: